How to Use the Sanitize Value Feature

 Once opened, choose the “Insert/Update Post” option and press the pencil-shaped button to edit the action.

-With the help of the newly opened Edit Action pop-up, we can configure the form to add a new post and complete its content with the value we put in the Text Field.
+Using the newly opened Edit Action pop-up, we can configure the form to add a new post and complete its content with the value we put in the Text Field.

 Select the desired POST TYPE.
 For instance, we pick the default WordPress “Posts.”